loomio/loomio-docs/en/src/user_manual/groups/participation_report/index.md

 ### Actions per user
 Understand who are the most and least active contributors in your group.

 This table shows how many threads, comments, polls, votes and reactions each user in the specified groups was responsible for during the time frame.
-You can click specific headings in the table to sort the table by that column.
+Click specific headings in the table to sort the table by that column.

 ### Users per country